Fancy322vav/Angular-Intensive/README.md

-# Dice
+# Mini color app

-A simple dice rolling game built with Angular.
-Roll two dice and try to get a sum of 7 to win!
-The app displays your current roll result, tracks your rolling history, and shows whether each roll is a win or loss.
+A simple color picker application built with Angular.
+Select colors and create your own color palette.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 21.0.1.